-- KCGF has established the Grievance Redress Mechanism (GRM).
+- KCGF has established a Grievance Redress Mechanism (GRM).
 The mechanism is accessible to the general public and in particular to the project affected persons, and the workforce engaged in project implementation.
-The KCGF website has the contact information of the Environmental and Social Expert to whom the grievance can be submitted as well as description and the GRM process. - 2.
-The grievances will be addressed by the Grievance Committee consisting of Managing Director, Senior Legal Officer and Environmental and Social Expert - 3.
-It is envisaged that the grievance would warrant a response, as long as the following two criteria have been met: - 3.1. the grievance concerns any of the guarantee activities; - 3.2. contains a sufficient amount of details to indicate a malignant action has occurred or is likely to take place, affecting individual or collective well-being or posing a risk to the environment. - 4.
-If the grievance could be addressed by the environmental and social expert, then she/he will follow up with the actions to be taken to address the grievance.
-In the case the second
+The KCGF website has the contact information of the Environmental and Social Specialist to whom any grievance can be submitted as well as description of the GRM process. - 2.
+The grievances will be addressed by the Grievance Committee consisting of the Managing Director, Senior Legal Officer and Environmental and Social Specialist. - 3.
+It is envisaged that the grievance would warrant a response, as long as the following two criteria have been met: - 3.1. the grievance concerns any of the guaranteed activities; - 3.2. contains a sufficient amount of details to indicate a malignant action has occurred or is likely to take place, affecting individual or collective well-being or posing a risk to the environment.

-- criterion foreseen in paragraph 3, sub-paragraph 3.1 of this article, is not fully met, the environmental and social expert will still make further inquiries (with or without contacting the complainant) as well as corrective measures and provide response to the complainant.
+- 4. If the grievance could be addressed by the Environmental and Social Specialist, then she/he will follow up with the actions to be taken to address the grievance.
+In the case the second criterion foreseen in paragraph 3, sub-paragraph 3.1 of this article, is not fully met, the Environmental and Social Specialist will still make further inquiries (with or without contacting the complainant) as well as corrective measures and provide response to the complainant.
 In the case the complaint is anonymous, the feedback will be provided on the website. - 5.
-Monthly, the environmental and social expert shall report to the KCGF Management and the donors regarding the grievances received over the course of the year and report on which measures have been taken or plan to be taken in response to this critical feedback.
+Monthly, the Environmental and Social Specialist shall report to the KCGF Management and the donors regarding the grievances received over the course of the year and report on which measures have been taken or plan to be taken in response to this critical feedback.

-Article 14 Monitoring and Reporting
+Article 13 Monitoring and Reporting

-- 1. Once the loan is disbursed and accepted under guarantee, the investment enters the implementation stage, the environmental work also moves to a new phase. - In the course of an investment implementation the MSMEs are responsible for carrying out their daily activities and applying mitigation measures in compliance with the requirements set by national environmental regulation. - RFIs will be expected to monitor their borrower's according to the internal policies and report to the KCGF on the environmental performance of their clients if incompliance happens. - 4.
-KCGF, on monthly basis shall monitor the overall guarantee portfolio development in terms of environmental categorisation and should be presented to the management and also regularly on Risk Committee.
+- 1. Once the loan is disbursed and accepted under guarantee, the investment enters the implementation stage, the environmental work also moves to a new phase. - 2.
+In the course of an investment implementation the MSMEs are responsible for carrying out their daily activities and applying mitigation measures in compliance with the requirements set by national environmental/ social regulation and good industry practice. - RFIs will be expected to monitor their borrower's according to the internal policies and report to the KCGF on the environmental and social performance of their clients if incompliance happens. - 4.
+KCGF, on monthly basis shall monitor the overall guarantee portfolio development in terms of environmental categorisation and should be presented to the management and also regularly to the Risk Committee.
 The monitoring shall include: - 4.1. the portfolio categorisation according to RFI's; - 4.2. the portfolio ES quality according to loan classification; - 4.3. the portfolio ES quality according to destination; - 4.4. the portfolio ES quality according to sectors. - 5.
 The purpose of the monitoring is to determine the distribution of the portfolio and the concentration of risk according to the Environmental and Social categories. - 6.
 The KCGF will inform the Board of Directors and its donors for portfolio development and any incompliance through the general reporting. - 7.
 The reporting standards that KCGF has defined, will ensure that appropriate information on environmental and social risk is available to all levels of the organization and that both internal and external reporting requirements can be met on time and the reports are of high quality.

-Article 15 Implementation of this Policy
+Article 14 Implementation of this Policy